Alexander Kuklev, JetBrains Research

 Γ ⊢ (x; y) : §Y Γ ⊢ (x, y) : §X ⊗ §Y Γ ⊢ f(x) : §Y

-Under the hood this, operations work via then
+Under the hood this, operations work via then, zip and map.
+Availability of unit and strong

 monad laws guarantee that a normal variable always can be used where a spectral variable is expected.